 dogs ≤ 3

-Because there are things you do not know exactly ...
+Because there are things we do not know exactly ...

-So we have ways of saying what you do know (which may be useful!)
+So we have ways of saying what we do know (which may be useful!)

 Example: John had 10 marbles, but lost some.
 How many has he now?